Co-op & Internship FAQ

 Engineering and Computer Science majors tend to make between $14-22 per hour.
 Business majors tend to make between $12-$18 per hour.
 Liberal Arts and Sciences majors tend to make $10-$15 per hour.
 Your salary may differ depending on your skills, the type of organization, and how far along you are in school.

-If I want hands-on experience, are there alternatives to cooperative education and internships?
+If I want hands-on experience, are there alternatives to cooperative education?